deepshore/walkthrough-for-deploying-apache-zeppelin-on-kubernetes/README.md

 Before the image can be built, a few adaptions may need to be made.

 First thing to do is to set the version number of the distribution.
-The version number of the distribution can be obtained by considering the war files in the base image:
+The version number of the distribution can be obtained by considering the war files in the distribution image:

 ```bash
 docker run -i zeppelin-distribution:latest ls /opt/zeppelin